onzfonz/comp227/src/content/7/en/part7c.md

 </Table>
 ```

-We could have used a regular HTML <i>table</i> and added the required CSS class:
+We could have used a regular HTML *`table`* and added the required CSS class:

 ```js
 <table className="table striped">